FStarLang/FStar/pulse/CONTRIBUTING.md

 ## Source layout

 * In `src/checker`: the F* source code of the Pulse checker.
-This F* code typechecks against `lib/pulse` but none of its subdirectories.
-(TODO: should it also depend on `lib/pulse/core`?)
+This F* code typechecks against `lib/pulse` and `lib/pulse/core` but none of its other subdirectories.
+It does not require loading the Pulse plugin (which makes sense, since the checker itself is part of the plugin.)
 * In `src/extraction`: The krml extraction rules for Pulse and PulseC.
 This F* code typechecks against the F* sources.
 * In `src/syntax-extension`: A top-level parser hook for the custom